ecoiahq/content-ops-starter/content/pages/index.md

       type: TitleBlock
     subtitle: ''
     text: >
-      We are a diverse team of brand strategists, marketeers and creative producers working collaboratively to amplify mission-driven organisations.
+      Rooted in the UK broadcast media sector, our diverse team of brand strategists, marketers, and creative producers work empower mission-driven organisations with cultural strategy and creative excellence—helping them engage supporters, expand their influence, and drive meaningful impact at the grassroots level.
-      Whether you're a nonprofit, ethical brand, or looking to demonstrate your corporate social responsibility, we help you engage supporters, grow your influence, and make a real difference at the grassroots level.
     actions:
       - label: Get started
         altText: ''